wvkarageorgos/argo-acc-library/README.md

 * getting a JSON list of registered installations (`examples/get_installations.py`)
 * getting a type / value list of metrics for a specific installation (`examples/get_installation_metrics.py`)
 * assigning a new metric entry to an installation
+* getting a title / ID list of registed projects
+* getting a type / value list of metrics for a specific project
+* getting a name / ID list of registed providers
+* getting a type / value list of metrics for a specific project / provider combination

 Help on running each example is available by running the example with `-h`.